 The Board may also determine the number of restricted share units to be granted to Outside Directors and the restricted period during which the units may not be transferred (except upon death), as well as such other restrictions that will apply to the restricted share units during the restricted period.
 In this regard, the Board may provide (i) that the Outside Director will forfeit any restricted share units unless he or she still serves as a director of Kimberly-Clark at the end of the restricted period, (ii) that the Outside Director will become vested in restricted share units according to a schedule, or under other terms and conditions, determined by the Board, and (iii) how any restrictions will be applied, modified or accelerated in the case of the Outside Director's death or total and permanent disability.
 Upon expiration of the restricted period, payment of restricted share units will be made in cash or shares of common stock as determined by the Board at the time of grant.
-During the restricted period, an Outside Director who is awarded restricted share units will not be entitled to vote these units but will be credited with dividend equivalents equal in value to the dividends declared and paid on Kimberly-Clark common stock on the date dividends are paid, and these dividend equivalents in the form of additional restricted share units will not be paid unless and until the underlying awards are paid.
+During the restricted period, an Outside Director who is awarded restricted share units will not be entitled to vote these units but will be credited with dividend equivalents equal in value to the dividends declared and paid on Kimberly-Clark common stock which will be reinvested in restricted share units at the then fair market value of Kimberly-Clark common stock on the date dividends are paid, and these dividend equivalents in the form of additional restricted share units will not be paid unless and until the underlying awards are paid.